SefionITServices/clearPanel/docs/WEB-SERVER.md

 ---

-Need equivalent Apache automation in hPanel?
+Need equivalent Apache automation in clearPanel?
 I can add an Apache WebServerService that mirrors our Nginx vhost creation/deletion.
-Let me know and I’ll wire it up.
+Let me know and Iâ€™ll wire it up.